axisgroup/design-process/4-Converge/README.md

 ## Methods in Converge Phase

 #### [Silent Critique](../4-Converge/Methods/silent-critique.md)
-This critique exercise is a way to get everyones input in a short amount of time.
+This critique exercise is a way to get everyone's input in a short amount of time.
 At the end of the exercise you'll have a heat map of the ideas people find really interesting.